 The building was originally the private residence of Henry Flagler, Florida’s original railroad magnate.
 Today, this 75-room Gilded Age mansion features neoclassical Beaux-Arts architecture.
 At the center, you’ll find an open-air courtyard, modeled after other palaces in Spain and Italy.

 Inside, admire the marble floors, walls, and columns.
 There are murals on the ceiling and heavy gilding everywhere.
 All of the details are custom and are as ornate as they are breathtaking.

-The Flagler Museum reigns as a must-see on any Florida Road Trip Itinerary!
-Take a tour Monday through Saturdays from 10:00 AM – 5:00 PM.
+The Flagler Museum reigns as a must-see on any Florida road trip itinerary!
+Take a tour Monday through Saturday from 10:00 AM – 5:00 PM.
 Admission starts at $18 with discounts for children.

 The Grassy Waters Nature Preserve is actually a reservoir!
 Wide sheets of sawgrass, once the River of Grass, feeds directly into the Everglades.
 Preserved and untouched, the water from the preserve feeds into the water supply for West Palm Beach and surrounding counties.